 * Each course is subject to a minimum enrolment of twelve learners.

 This course is assessed through two written assignments.
-There is a significant amount of work involved and the assignments must be typed and comply with Harvard referencing protocols.
+There is a significant amount of work involved and the assignments must be typed/word processed and comply with referencing protocols.
 However, you will receive a lot of help and support during the course on the academic writing and referencing requirements.
+To enrol on this course, learners must have access to a PC or laptop with internet access.
+They must be confident in their ability to complete two word processed assignments for a QQI level 5 qualification.

 Standard fee: €430